navi-0115/Personal-Website/README.md

 | **Contact** | Information on how to get in touch with me through social media and email. |

 ## Progress Logbook
-I maintain a detailed logbook to track the progress of my projects and development.
+I maintain a logbook to track the progress of my projects at the Bearmentor Bootcamp.
 You can view my progress logbook [here](https://github.com/navi-0115/bearmentor-logbook-navi/tree/main).